Extract Superclass refactoring

 This refactoring allows you to extract certain members from a selected class into a new base class.
 The original class will extend the created base class.

-If the current type already implements any interfaces, these interfaces can be also extracted into the new base class.
+If the current type already implements any interfaces, these interfaces can also be extracted into the new base class.

 If you want to create an abstract class, mark at least one of the extracted method abstract.